FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 and configECHO_SERVER_PORT respectively in the FreeRTOSConfig.h file and expect to get echo of the messages back.
 There should be a UDP echo server running in the given IP and port. {Sample UDP echo server is provided at the end of the ReadMe}

+These RTOS tasks are self checking and will trigger a configASSERT() failure if they detect a difference in the data that is received from that which was sent.
+As these RTOS tasks use UDP, which can legitimately loose packets, they can cause configASSERT() failures when they are executed in a less than perfect networking environment.

 #### Setup Description of Echo Client and Echo Server: